que-es-un-constructor-y-destructor-en-programacion

 }

-But what if I can have cars in a dealership that do not have a license plate yet?
-Should we take the chassis number?
-And what if what I am programming is a Parking lot, and I don’t have chassis numbers?
+But, what if I can have cars in a dealership that don’t have a license plate yet?
+Do we take the chassis number?
+And if what I’m programming is a Parking lot, and I don’t have chassis numbers?

 That is, there is no single answer.
-What is necessary, and what should go as a constructor, depends on your object model.
+What is necessary, and what should go in the constructor, depends on your object model.

-That is part of the design process of your program’s object model.
-As advice, do not use a constructor unless you are very clear about it.
+That is part of the process of designing the object model of your program.
+As advice, don’t use a constructor except in those cases where you are very clear about it.

 On the other hand, when you need / decide to use a constructor, always follow these guidelines:

-- They should be as independent as possible from the rest of the classes
+• Make them as independent as possible from other classes

 When to use a destructor

-On the other hand, Destructors are less open to debate.
-If during the use of a class you are using a resource, you must ensure that it is released when destroying the instance.
-Here, there is not much doubt about when to use it; this must always be done.
+For their part, Destructors are less open to debate.
+If during the use of a class you are employing a resource, you must ensure it is released when the instance is destroyed.
+There is less doubt here about when to use it, this should always be done.